matthewbean/Tread/README.md

 # Tread

 Introducing "Tread", a Bible study website that lets you connect with your friends and share your insights on Scripture.
 With Tread, you can share your thoughts and comments on individual verses.
-The app makes it easy to write and read comments, highlight important passages, and engage in discussions with your friends.
+Tread makes it easy to write and read comments, highlight important passages, and engage in discussions with your friends.
 Whether you're studying the Bible with a small group or just want to share your thoughts with friends, Tread is the perfect website for you.
 Start deepening your understanding of the Bible today with Tread.

 ## Getting Started